Site Overlay

 Vascular Neurology is a subspecialty in the evaluation, prevention, treatment, and recovery from vascular diseases of the nervous system.

-This subspecialty encompasses the diagnosis and treatment of vascular events of arterial or venous origin, resulting from a wide range of causes that affect the brain or spinal cord, including ischemic stroke, intracranial hemorrhage, spinal cord ischemia, and spinal cord hemorrhage.
+This subspecialty encompasses the diagnosis and treatment of vascular events of arterial or venous origin, which result from a wide range of causes affecting the brain or spinal cord, including ischemic stroke, intracranial hemorrhage, spinal cord ischemia, and spinal cord hemorrhage.

 Index